 The NIFOG is available in several formats.
 Individuals can download a PDF copy of the NIFOG directly from the CISA web site.
 Simply google NIFOG and look for the CISA link.
 CISA has also created a mobile app called eNIFOG that you can download from either the Apple App store or the Google Play (Android) site.
-This app works very well on your phone.
+Finally, there is the Public Safety Library App.
+Like the eNIFOG app, it can also be downloaded from the apple or Google Play site.
+Both apps work very well on your phone.